xiaoxiae/slama.dev/_wiki/languages/cs.md

 {% match ### File I/O %}

+- if we're dealing with binary I/O, use `FileStream` instead; this is for text

 | Action     | Code                                                              |
 | ---        | ---                                                               |
 | reading    | `System.IO.StreamReader f = new System.IO.StreamReader(path);`    |